madarahr/petrophysics-project/README.md

 # Next Steps

 The next steps are:
-- Determine the formation based on the various logs, sampling information, core analysis to create a robust petrophysical analysis
+- Determine the formation based on the various logs, sampling information, core analysis instead of formation tops and depths of offset Wells.
-- Apply geological structure with uncertainity as a feature
+- Apply geological structure with uncertainity as a feature.
+This can make the model more robust based on the dip angle of each subsurface layer, subsurface faults and other anamolies.
+- Application of image recognition of the various logs to develop formation top information.